Carter Lake, Iowa: Geography

 The city is surrounded on three sides by Omaha, Nebraska, and on the fourth by the Missouri River.

 According to the United States Census Bureau, the city has a total area of 2.02 sqmi, of which 1.87 sqmi is land and 0.15 sqmi is water.

 Carter Lake creates a geographic oddity for travelers going to Eppley Airfield, which it surrounds on the south and west.
 Consequently, travelers going to Eppley Airfield from anywhere except North Omaha will go through Carter Lake, Iowa.
-It is reported to have caused confusion when travelers not used to the area go through and see a "Welcome to Iowa" sign on their way to and from the airport.
+It has reportedly caused confusion when unfamiliar travelers see a "Welcome to Iowa" sign on their way to and from the airport.